 Please note: a valid prescription is required for all prescription medication.

-Komboglyze® is a prescription tablet that combines saxagliptin and metformin.
-It helps control blood sugar in adults with type 2 diabetes.
-This page explains how the medicine works, who it suits, and how to use it.
-We also outline access, safety, and options for US delivery from Canada.
-If you pay cash, we note the Komboglyze price without insurance so you can compare options.
+Komboglyze is a prescription combination tablet that contains saxagliptin and metformin.
+It is used with diet and exercise to improve blood sugar control in adults with type 2 diabetes.
+This page explains how it works, who it suits, and key facts for safe use.

 What Komboglyze Is and How It Works